 What Kinds of Food Can You Buy Locally?

-Health Benefits of Locally Grown Food
+Health Benefits of Locally Sourced Food

 Environmental Benefits of Locally Grown Food